ChanthMiao/ghc-wiki-mirror/commentary/compiler/generated-code.md

 1. In its current incarnation, it isn't typed in the Haskell sense, though it does know about *representation* types
-1. It is in administrative normal form (ANF), which is where every subexpression is given a name
+1. It is in A-normal form (ANF), which is where every subexpression is given a name
 1. Every $`\lambda`$, constructor application, and primitive operator is $`\eta`$-expanded